bd808/moar/docs/modules/Moar/Selector/Parser.rst

         Are we at the end of the input?

-        :returns: bool True if at end, false otherwise
+        :returns: boolean True if at end, false otherwise

     .. php:method:: peek($len = 1, $offset = 0)